xrdocs/8000/_tutorials/8000-software-xr7-giso.md

 </pre>
 </div>

-**Info:** While 4 x SMUs have been downloaded from CCO website, CSCwb91492 supersedes CSCwb25421 (which was not downloaded).
-Which explains why a 5th fix shows in the list.
+**Info:** While 4 x SMUs have been downloaded from CCO website, CSCwb91492 supersedes CSCwb25421 (which was not downloaded), explaining why a 5th fix shows in the list.
 {: .notice--primary}